 Firewalls that should handle Hermes ports Don’t forget machine OS settings, check vendor documentation.

-TCP KeepAlive support Some machines require this function to detect a lost connection e.g. Ersa ovens.
+TCP KeepAlive support Unless the Hermes feature CheckAliveResponse is available, machines and other network equipment like switches require “TCP KeepAlive” to be supported and enabled by their TCP/IP configuration to detect a lost Hermes connection.

 DHCP server setup If available and supported by equipment